jcbhmr/jcbhmr.com/_posts/2024-08-04-animal-rating-house-finch.md

 #### Final rating

-Very good cat entertainment... if the cat is inhibited from initiating combat.
+Very good cat entertainment if the cat is prevented from initiating combat.
 Tends to get confused with other common birdfeeder birds.
 When you see a red-plume male house finch it's pretty unique.
 They may not be the noblest of birds, but they sure know how to make a birdfeeder feel like it's a popular hangout.
 Generally a good suburban mini-animal.

 **7/10**